Calumet Fisheries Catches Fire Days After Reopening From Failed Health Inspection

 CALUMET HEIGHTS — A fire broke out at Calumet Fisheries Tuesday, badly damaging the famed fish shack just days after it reopened following a failed health inspection.

-Firefighters quickly put out the blaze at Calumet Fisheries, 3259 E. 95th St., where a fire engulfed the roof of the restaurant, according to Fire Department tweets.
+Firefighters quickly put out the blaze at Calumet Fisheries, 3259 E. 95th St., where a fire engulfed the roof of the restaurant.

+Investigators determined the fire was accidental and caused by an electrical issue, the Fire Department said.

-It wasn’t immediately clear what caused the fire, but officials said it occurred in a “large void in [an] upper area.”
-The damage is “extensive,” officials said.
+The fire started in a “large void in [an] upper area,” and the damage was deemed “extensive,” officials said.

 Damage could be seen on the roof and the sides of the building after the fire was put out.
 Traffic was temporarily stopped on 95th Street while at least 10 fire trucks and two ambulances responded to the scene.